Internet art: Tools

 Since the mid-2000s, many artists have used Google's search engine and other services for inspiration and materials.
 New Google services breed new artistic possibilities.
 Beginning in 2008, Jon Rafman collected images from Google Street View for his project called The Nine Eyes of Google Street View.
 Another ongoing net art project is I'm Google by Dina Kelberman which organizes pictures and videos from Google and YouTube around a theme in a grid form that expands as you scroll.

+Another method of creating web art that has been employed commonly is altering the internal code of files.
+Through this method, web artists destroy a section or sections of code within the metadata of files, creating a version of the file that fails to be displayed correctly.